CodingErik/teamGenerator/README.md

 ### Testing

+To run test a test simply run `npm run test` to run all suites or  `npm run watch` to continue to watch or run a specific suite.
+The following image shows all unit testing done.

-Screenshot that demonstrates all unit tests pass.
+- Screenshot that demonstrates all unit tests pass.

 ![Unit Test Pass](./Assets/testConfirm/test.png)